floooh/fips/README.md

   - emscripten: use linker response files when using the UNIX Makefiles generator to workaround command line length limit on Windows
-  - emscripten: on Windows, use the the Emscripten SDK incoming branch (requires LLVM compilation, but behaviour is now the same as on OSX and Linux)
+  - emscripten: on Windows, use the Emscripten SDK incoming branch (requires LLVM compilation, but behaviour is now the same as on OSX and Linux)
   - fips\_files\_ex() and related cmake functions now warn if